wsdaniels/CMS-durations/README.md

 The "output_data" directory is where output from the MAIN_1 script is saved.
 Output files have been pre-generated and are saved in this directory.

+The accompanying paper can be found here: https://doi.org/10.1021/acs.estlett.4c00687